The following grant opportunities do not require a letter of intent in the current grant cycle.

 $50,000 for one year

-Target Audience: Early-stage investigators interested in obstructive lung disease research.
+Target Audience: Early-career investigators interested in obstructive lung disease research.

 Grant funds may be used to provide salary support for the PI or ancillary staff, to purchase supplies and/or reagents, or for subject enrollment fees directly related to the project or other allowable costs.
 Indirect costs will not be paid to the sponsoring institution.